 Jack met his English wife, Renira, over breakfast "on holiday" in Portugal while they were both living and working in Germany.

-They were married on Shakespeare’s birthday in 1976 and now have two daughters, a cat named Zoe, and a house that borders a Christmas tree farm.
+They were married on Shakespeare’s birthday in 1976 and now have two daughters, and new grandson, a cat named Zoe, and a house that borders a Christmas tree farm.

-A member of the Cedarburg Artists Guild and the Wisconsin Alliance of Artists and Craftspeople, Jack is also the president of the League of Milwaukee Artists.
-He has lived in Cedarburg since 1979 and his works have been displayed in galleries throughout southeastern Wisconsin.
-Jack is a frequent exhibitor at art shows in the Midwest.
+A member of the Cedarburg Artists Guild, Wisconsin Visual Artists, and a past president of the League of Milwaukee Artists, Jack has lived in Cedarburg since 1979 and his works have been displayed in galleries throughout southeastern Wisconsin.
+He is a frequent exhibitor at art shows in the Midwest.

 Jack is also a professional speaker, trainer, consultant, and the owner of Management Strategies, Inc. Plus, he is a murder mystery writer with consulting clients and a cadre of whodunit aficionados on six continents.